Personalize selling with product rec quizzes 👉

 • Determine how you can stand out

-This way you’ll better understand how to serve your customers, prioritize, and get higher returns on your own marketing and product development efforts.
+This way, you’ll better understand how to serve your customers, prioritize, and get higher returns on your own marketing and product development efforts.
 Market research is an essential part of any business’s strategy, whatever the size of your company.

 This is where market research is your best ally.
 Nothing is guaranteed, but making an informed decision based on comprehensive research beats a stab in the dark.
-Oscar Carbonell, Typeform’s Director of Strategy, has spent many years deep in the heart of market research.
+Market research helps reduce the thickness of that fog to see what your options are and which direction you might want to take.

 Convinced you shouldn’t be sleeping on market research?
 Great—let’s dive deeper.

-Section one: Types of market research
+Types of market research

 Finding what works best for you is a must for useful and actionable market research.
 We don’t believe in a cut-and-paste approach for all businesses and markets, nor in one definitive “right” way to do things.
 However, there are some basic principles that apply across the board.
+Here are a few types of market research.

 Secondary and primary research